Music in Rostock: Baroque period

 A devastating 1677 fire in Rostock greatly impacted the cultural life of the city, including impeding the city's musical development.
-After this fire the employment of city musicians was greatly decreased, and by 1697 only one city employed musician remained on the payroll.
+After this fire, the employment of city musicians greatly decreased, and by 1697 only one employed musician remained on the payroll.
 However, as the city recovered in the early 1700s and the middle class began to take a more prominent place in society, the end of the Baroque period saw an increase in the number of amateur musicians participating in performing music.
 In 1726 the first of many public amateur concerts was presented in the city; a tradition which would continue long into the future.

 Classical period

-In the Classical period the use of amateur concerts became increasingly more important to the city life of Rostock.
-In particular Rostock composers Eucharius Florschütz (1756–1831) and Friedrich Wilhelm Pannenberg made use of these concerts, which became known as 'Wochenkonzerte' in 1757, to present their music.
+In the Classical period, the use of amateur concerts became increasingly more important to the city life of Rostock.
+In particular, Rostock composers Eucharius Florschütz (1756–1831) and Friedrich Wilhelm Pannenberg made use of these concerts, which became known as 'Wochenkonzerte' in 1757, to present their music.
 Both of these men took a lead role in organizing musicians and putting together repertoire for the concerts.

 Likewise, the employment of professional musicians increased during this period.
 In 1751 the Hoftheater opened in Rostock which served as an opera house for the city.
 The theater presented operas and operettas presented by traveling troupes of performers from both German and Italian origins.
 Two more opera houses opened in the decades following, the Ballhaus and the Schauspielhaus, but the city never maintained a permanent opera company during this era.